hawkinsw/medava/README.md

 }
 ```

 If you are familiar with the signature of the `main` function in C and C++, nothing about this declaration will be surprising.
-The signature is defining a method (technically a `static` method) named `main` that takes an array of `String`s (of variable length) as a parameter.
+The signature is defining a method (technically a `static` method) named `main` that takes an array (of variable length) of `String`s as a parameter.
 That array is filled with the values that are given on the *command line* when the program is executed.
 For the Medava application, we do not accept any input from the user when they execute the program so we will not deal with the `args` parameter any further.
+Even though our application will not take any input from the user on the command line, we *must* keep that parameter. (*Note*: In C/C++, the `main` function also includes parameters where values from the command line are made accessible to be programmer.
+However, in C/C++, naming that parameter is optional.)

 What do the other components of the declaration indicate?
 There's a `static` and a `public`.
 We will talk about `public` later so let's focus on `static` here.
-Before doing that, we have to see more context around the `main` function -- we nee to realize that the `main` function is actually in a class!
+Before doing that, we have to see more context around the `main` function.
+Notice that the `main` function is actually in a class!
 Why?
 Because everything in Java has to be in a class.
 In that sense, Java can be called a pure OOP language.
 Unlike C++ where standalone functions are allowed (because it is a hybrid between imperative and object-oriented), everything in Java must be contained in a class.

 If everything is a class, then all the subprograms that we define in Java are actually methods (which is not only the academic term of art but also the language-specific term that Java uses).
 Based on the definition of a method, we would expect that in order to execute one we must have instantiated an object of the type in which that method is declared!
 Normally, yes, that would be the case.
-However, the `static` keyword gives the programmer the power to be able to invoke the `main` function without having to instantiate a `SupplyChain` class.
-Where the syntax for invoking a non-`static` method is
+However, using `static` keyword modifier on a method makes that method a static method and gives the programmer the power to be able to invoke that method without having to instantiate its containing class.
+In this case, we do not have to instantiate a `SupplyChain` class to be able to call `main`.
+The syntax for invoking a non-`static` method requires an instance of the class:

 ```Java

 MyDataType mdt = new MyDataType();
 mdt.someMethod();
 ```
-invoking a static method (`someStaticMethod`) is invoked "on" the class itself:
+Whereas invoking a static method (`someStaticMethod`) does not require an instance:

 ```Java
 MyDataType.someStaticMethod();